Bare Metal Restore

 2. Navigate to the Disaster Recovery > Hybrid Cloud Status

-9. Select the required snapshot based on the desired restore date and click Next
+1. Select the required machine, then choose a snapshot based on the desired restore point, and click Next

-The VM or physical server used for recovery must have equal or greater disk size compared to the original source system
+The target virtual machine or physical server must have disk capacity equal to or greater than the original source system

 Check RAID controller support

-If the computer you plan to restore to has a hardware or a hardware-assisted software RAID, you may check if the DR restore disk supports the RAID controller, and thus can perform restore as per the RAID configuration.
+If the computer you plan to restore to has a hardware or a hardware-assisted software RAID, you may check if the DR restore disk supports the RAID controller and thus can perform a restore as per the RAID configuration.

 For this, after booting the target computer from the restore media: